- Our open door policy, providing you with direct access to support from staff when you need it.

 - Inspirational teaching – the UPSU SSTAR Awards have been organised by students with the support of the Students' Union to reward excellent staff members and dedicated course representatives.
-For example, the Head of Mathematics and Statistics, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have all been individually nominated for Student Union teaching awards.
+For example, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have all been individually nominated for Student Union teaching awards.

-technology, lecturers can ask questions in the classroom and immediately
+variety of interactive technology to ask questions in the classroom and

-gather the views and responses of your entire class.
-This immediate,
+immediately gather the views and responses of your entire class.
+This enables

-anonymous feedback is useful both for our staff and for you to check
+immediate, anonymous feedback which is useful both for our staff and for you to

 - Online support materials – many of our staff post materials to support your learning, from online lecture notes to audio and video podcasts.

 "During my time at the University of Plymouth I have found the lecturers always willing to help me with any issues that have arisen, they are always happy to go the extra mile for students.
 The open door policy is more than just a motto, they really do mean it and they help with anything, academic or personal.

 Additionally, I believe the Peer Assisted Learning Scheme to be exceptionally beneficial for first year students.
 It gives them support on a personal and academic level from second year students which provides them with a confidential environment to express their opinions as well as to receive support on any topic throughout their first year of study.